main picture 1 taxi prague czech republic

 For a long time, ordering a taxi in Prague was a source of much unhappiness, particularly for foreign tourists.
 Drivers were quite happy to charge exorbitant prices for their services, and visitors who couldn’t speak Czech were the most likely to be the victim of such behaviour.
 But in recent years, the situation has changed dramatically, and ordering a taxi now needn’t be any cause for concern.

-Prague City Council introduced the following regulations for taxi services (last update: February 2024):
+where you don't know the prices in advance, Prague City Council introduced the following regulations (last update: February 2025):

 • The maximum charge is CZK 36 / approximately EUR 1.50 per kilometre